Skip Navigation

 Ages: 714

-Participants will investigate the Arboretum’s Native Plant Garden, Curtis Prairie, and Teal Pond Wetland to learn about plant and animal habitats.
-Through these investigations and close observations of Wisconsin native plants and insects, participants will learn about pollination, invasive species, the importance of restoring lands to native habitats, and research being done at the Arboretum.
+Put on your sleuthing hat and investigate the Arboretum’s Native Plant Garden, Curtis Prairie, and Teal Pond Wetland to learn about plant and animal habitats.
+Through these investigations and close observations of Wisconsin native plants and insects, you will learn about pollination, invasive species, the importance of restoring lands to native habitats, and research being done at the Arboretum.

 Anticipated Activities: